u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 She found a paper reporting a negative result in a different disease, spotted a figure directly relevant to PAH, connected the dots, and quickly moved to form a company - United Therapeutics - and brought this new drug into the market.

 What if that figure had never been published?
 How many other figures and insights are tucked away in slides, notebooks, or the minds of individual scientists, but never make the cut in that chaotic process leading up to a polished paper, or preprint?
+What tacit knowledge do scientists have that would help them quickly invalidate a published experimental result, that an outsider like Martine might not have?

 People have increasingly been saying “do the f@$%ing experiment”.
 I think it’s high time to publish the questions, experiments, claims, and findings as they come about.

-Ideas like Discourse Graphs point to what’s possible: a potential future where scientists and innovators can share knowledge faster and leverage evidence more effectively.
+By re-thinking the underlying representation of knowledge and how we build and maintain it, we can move towards a future where scientists and innovators can share knowledge faster and leverage evidence more effectively.
 One where they can spark transformative insights beyond their own epistemic bubbles, and receive credit that reflects their real contributions.

 Such a future isn't about one particular technology, but a shift in how scientists work, new ways of augmenting them with technology, all while preserving the basic tenets of scientific inquiry.
 It [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) to ensure scientists, funders, and others are incentivized to openly share knowledge as it's developed.